 2. Try Traditional Balsamic Vinegar

-Cost: Eat it at a restaurant or during Aperitvo, then you won’t feel the sting of €100 per bottle
+Cost: Eat balsamic vinegar it at a restaurant or during Aperitvo, then you won’t feel the sting of €100 per bottle

-4. Autopsy at the Western World’s Oldest University
+4. The Western World’s Oldest University – Teatro Anatomico

 7. Piazza Maggiore